Mathew Ryan: Brighton & Hove Albion

-2020–21 season: Loan to Arsenal
+Arsenal (loan)

 Ryan was told by Brighton manager Graham Potter in December 2020 that teammate Robert Sánchez would be given an extended run as goalkeeper in the Premier League for the rest of the 2020–21 season and that Ryan would be free to leave in January should the right offer come along.

 On 22 January 2021, he joined Arsenal on loan until the end of the season.
 He was given the number 33 jersey, formerly worn by Matt Macey and Petr Čech at the club.
 On 6 February, Ryan made his debut for Arsenal covering for suspended Bernd Leno in a 1–0 away loss at Aston Villa.
 It was more than two months until Ryan's next appearance with Leno being dropped to the bench.
 Ryan was beaten when Gabriel conceded a penalty with Josh Maja converting from the spot in an eventual 1–1 home draw against a struggling Fulham on 18 April.
 Ryan played a role in Arsenal's equaliser after going up for a corner.
 Ryan kept his first Gunners clean sheet in his first win in an Arsenal shirt in a 2–0 away victory at Newcastle United on 2 May, again being chosen over Leno for the second time in four matches.

 Real Sociedad

 Ryan joined La Liga side Real Sociedad on undisclosed terms on 12 July 2021.
-He made his debut on 23 September, helping Sociedad to a 3–2 away win over Granada.
+He made his club debut on 23 September, helping Sociedad to a 3–2 away win over Granada.